Fairness Concepts for Indivisible Items with Externalities: EF1 and EFX under Externalities

-The intuition is that when an agent is envious, she would like to swap her bundle with another agent.
-The `up to $k$' relaxation ensures that such a swap is not desirable if at most $k$ items are removed from consideration.
-Note that if $k=1$ and there are no externalities, then the concept coincides with the EF1 concept as formalized by \citet{Budi11a} for goods and by \citet{ACIW19a} for goods and chores.
+In words, Definition~\ref{def:EFc_new} states that an allocation $\pi$ is EF$k$ if for each pair of agents $i$ and $j$, there exists a set of items $C$ of size at most $k$ such that for the new allocation $\lambda$ obtained by removing items in $C$ from each agent $\ell$'s bundle $\pi_{\ell}$ in $\pi$, agent $i$ would not like to swap her bundle $\lambda_{i}$ with agent~$j$'s bundle $\lambda_j$.
+Note that if $k=1$ and there are no externalities, then Definition~\ref{def:EFc_new} coincides with the EF1 concept as formalized by \citet{Budi11a} for goods and by \citet{ACIW19a} for goods and chores.

 We next generalize EFX to the case of externalities.
 A first attempt is to define the generalization so that if agent $i$ envies agent $j$, then removing any item from either of their bundles should eliminate the envy.
-However, this does not capture the original idea of~\citet{CKM+19a} when externalities exist, as shown in Example~\ref{exmaple:EFX_motivation}.
+However, this fails to capture the original idea of~\citet{CKM+19a} when externalities exist, as shown in Example~\ref{exmaple:EFX_motivation}.

 \begin{example} Consider two agents $N = \{1, 2\}$ and three items $A = \{a, b, c\}$.
 The values of items and externalities are described in Table~\ref{table:SEFX}.
-For allocation $\pi = \{(1, ab), (2, c)\}$ in which agent $1$ receives items $a,b$ and agent $2$ receives item $c$, agent $2$ has envy towards agent $1$:
+For allocation $\pi = \{(1, ab), (2, c)\}$ in which agent $1$ receives items $a,b$ and agent $2$ receives item~$c$, agent $2$ has envy towards agent $1$:

-If we remove item $b$ from agent $1$'s bundle, then agent $2$ envies agent $1$ even more.
+If we remove item $b$ from agent $1$'s bundle, then agent~$2$ envies agent $1$ even more.
 That is, for allocation $\tilde{\pi}$ $= \{(1, a), (2, c)\}$,

 \end{example}